 - Tell people when they are destructive – personally and not in public.
 Don’t shout, just point out how what they said could be seen out of context and how it made you feel

 - Take breaks – it is very easy to get into a frenzy by following everything that happens and our new happy social media world is made up of this.
 Information is an addiction and you want more and more and more and faster and faster.
-The fastest moving news is bad news and the most re-iterated information is most likely wrong but sounds important.
+The fastest moving news is bad news (both news that is bad, and news that is shoddily researched but sounds important [thanks to Jesse Ruderman for asking for clarification]) and the most re-iterated information is most likely wrong but sounds important.
 (There was a lovely part in Hitchhiker’s Guide to the Galaxy where one race built a spacecraft powered by bad news.
 It was the fastest ever, but nobody was happy when it arrived on their planet)